Robbie Grossman Preview, Player Props: Rangers vs. Astros

 Robbie Grossman At The Plate

-- In 8.5% of his games this year, he has homered, and 2.2% of his trips to the dish.
+- Looking at the 95 games he has played this year, he's hit a home run in eight of them (8.4%), and in 2.2% of his trips to the dish.

-- In 25 games this year (26.6%), Grossman has picked up an RBI, and in 10 of those games (10.6%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- Grossman has driven home a run in 25 games this season (26.3%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.